 It is raining and I am sitting at home in the Czech Republic.
-I listen to Vetleng.
-My impression is that after all the years spent living around the world I became an expert in listening to music groups nobody ever heard of.
-Vetleng is a jungle music group from Pentecost, north Vanuatu.
+I am listening to the Vetleng band.
+My impression is that after all these years of living all over the world, I have become an expert at listening to music groups that nobody has ever heard of.
+Vetleng is a jungle music group from Pentecost, Northern Vanuatu.
 They play well.
-And they turn my thoughts half a year back.
+And they take my mind back half a year.

-It has been a good seven years I have friends on Pentecost.
-Since I lived on Wallis and Futuna.
-And ever since then I could not get there.
-At last my chance comes at the end of 2015.
-I am leaving southern Vanuatu and Tanna.
-A tiny Twin Otter carries me over half a dozen of islands until it finally touches down on the airstrip of Lonorore.
-After a bit of searching I manage to find my namesake Dominik from the family of one of my friends, a missionary sister.
-We sit down on the back of a jeep and drive about twenty kilometers along the shore towards the Melsisi mission and then up to the steep hills, for which is Pentecost renowned.
-The weather is dry so the road is travelable.
-What awaits me on its end is a tidy bamboo village drowning in the jungle and open arms of Chanel and Monique, parents of my friend.
-Thanks to them and to Dominik … just to avoid confusion, I have been given the local name Tabisal … I will remember this remote corner of Vanuatu for a long time.
-The two weeks I have planned to stay flow away fast.
-We eat taro prepared in all possible ways, strange kinds of local vegetables and Dominik catches a local "edible" gecko species for me.
-I, at times, teach his sister basics of computer work … at least until my laptop’s battery dies.
-Luckily their neighbor has solar panels on her hut and when it is sunny, we can recharge.
-Dad Chanel takes me with him to work in the fields and on long walks through narrow valleys and steep hillsides, to crystal-clear streams hidden deep in the jungle and every evening to the nakamal.
-Here, on Pentecost, the kava has its true roots.
-It is prepared and consumed in a totally different way than on Tanna.
-In the Melsisi language it is called "sini" and it is strong.
-Elders and young men in the nakamal introduce me into the local life and I like to compare the differences and similarities in the life and mentality of the locals and the people of Tanna.
-They recount local stories filled with ghosts and magic and I, in return for it, dig out from my memory old stories of my great-grandmother … across the geographic distance we find many similarities in both.
-I learn basics of the local language and when I return to my bamboo hut to sleep, it is always already late in the night.
-Every day is special, though all flow in a calm and steady pace of the village life.
-And there is a great wisdom in that pace.
-A wisdom that we, people from the "big world", have mostly forgotten.
+It has been good seven years that I have friends on Pentecost Island, Vanuatu.
+Ever since I lived on Wallis and Futuna.
+And since then I could not get there.
+Finally, at the end of 2015, my chance comes.
+I leave southern Vanuatu and Tanna.
+A tiny Twin Otter takes me over half a dozen islands until it finally lands on the airstrip at Lonorore.
+After a bit of searching, I manage to find my namesake, Dominik, from the family of one of my friends, a missionary sister.
+We got into the back of a jeep and drove about twenty kilometers along the coast towards the mission of Melsisi and then up the steep hills for which Pentecost is famous.
+The weather is dry, so the road is passable.
+What awaits me at the end is a neat bamboo village lost in the jungle and the open arms of Chanel and Monique, the parents of my friend.
+Thanks to them and Dominik … just to avoid confusion, I have been given the local name Tabisal … I will remember this remote corner of Vanuatu for a long time.
+The two weeks I have planned to stay pass quickly.
+We eat taro prepared in all kinds of ways, strange local vegetables, and Dominik catches a local “edible” gecko species for me.
+From time to time I teach his sister the basics of computer work … at least until the battery of my laptop dies.
+Luckily, their neighbor has solar panels on her hut, and when the sun is shining, we can recharge.
+Dad Chanel takes me to work in the fields and on long walks through narrow valleys and steep hillsides, to crystal-clear streams hidden deep in the jungle, and every evening to the Nakamal.
+Here, at Pentecost, kava has its true roots.
+It is prepared and consumed in a completely different way than on Tanna.
+In the Melsisi language it is called “sini” and it is strong.
+Elders and young men in the Nakamal introduce me to the local life and I like to compare the differences and similarities in the life and mentality of the locals and the people of Tanna.
+They tell me local stories full of ghosts and magic and in return I dig out old stories of my great-grandmother from my memory … despite the geographical distance we find many similarities in both.
+I learn the basics of the local language and when I return to my bamboo hut to sleep, it is always late at night.
+Every day is special, though all flow in a calm and steady pace of village life.
+And there is a great wisdom in this pace.
+A wisdom that we, people from the “big world”, have mostly forgotten.